Each year 2,000 young people are diagnosed with cancer in the UK.

 Whilst staff are able to treat the clinical effects of cancer, not enough is known about the long-term impact on a patient’s quality of life.

-This research project will be focusing on teenagers and young adults who complete their cancer treatment between the ages of 16 and 25 however, they may have been diagnosed before their 16th birthday.
+This research project will focus on teenagers and young adults who complete their cancer treatment between the ages of 16 and 25.

 These young people are transitioning from being somebody who has cancer to being a young adult who has had cancer, and that is a big step.